abinit/abinit/doc/tutorial/base1.md

 ## The H<sub>2</sub> molecule, without convergence studies

-This lesson aims at showing how to get the following physical properties:
+This tutorial aims at showing how to get the following physical properties:

 * the (pseudo) total energy
 * the bond length